-In the best children’s stories the parents are done away with early on.
+In the best children’s stories, the parents are done away with early on.

 Mom or dad – sometimes both of them – are dead and gone even before the opening “once upon a time.”

 It’s a plot device that helps the reader make an emotional connection with the characters.
-It also starts the arch of the protagonist’s transformation from, say, a cinder-covered floor washer to princess, or from puny sorcerer’s apprentice to King, or from a group of lost children into adventurers in Neverland.
+It also starts the arch of the protagonist’s transformation from, say, a cinder-covered floor washer to a princess, or from puny sorcerer’s apprentice to King, or from a group of lost children into adventurers in Neverland.

 As a successful children’s book editor, “Marcia Brady,” knows all about this storyteller’s tool.
 She’s even used it before.
 But what Marcia didn’t know was that the plot of her own life story had just such a twist.
 In her early 30s, while Marcia was busy juggling her career and tending her young kids, she learned that the man who raised her wasn’t her biological father.

 Her parents had used a sperm donor when they were told they couldn’t conceive on their own.

 “I never even suspected it,” she said.
 “I look more like my dad than anyone else in my family.”